 Keen to avoid mould/water damage in your next rental or purchase?
 While it’s not entirely possible short of inviting a mould technician, building biologist and remediator to the inspection to absolutely guarantee that you’re going to be mould-free, there ARE a few signs something isn’t quite right.
 Naturally, you have more time on your side if you’re considering buying, but that’s absolutely not to say there aren’t some quick visual/smell cues you can’t look out for as a renter.

-Being someone hit by mould illness myself (and still working on recovering – more on this here) I understand the importance of spotting these homes early, now, instead of living in one for a year and another for 8 years before realising the damage that a water-damaged building can cause to someone’s health!
+Being someone hit by mould illness myself (and still working on recovering – a lot more on this here where I chronicle my entire story) I understand the importance of spotting these homes early, now, instead of living in one for a year and another for 8 years before realising the damage that a water-damaged building can cause to someone’s health!
 I’ve put together 10 things to look for when renting a house so you can work to minimise the chance of exposure to mould through a water-damaged building.

 But first, what is mould?